adnanmuhtadi/milestone-project-3/documentation/testing-md-docs/features-function-testing.md

 ------------ | ------------- | ------------- | -------------
 Pop-up | When you click on 'Contact Us', a center modal appears | :heavy_check_mark: |
 Email clear | If form is filed and the clear button is clicked, all information on the form will be cleared. | :heavy_check_mark: |
-Send Email | Error message appear, input filed highlighted red if the field has incorrect requirements and email not sent | :heavy_check_mark: |
+Form 'Full Name' | Cannot enter more than 3 characters in that field Form 'Full Name' | Cannot enter more than 50 characters in that field Form 'Email' | Cannot enter more than 5 characters in that field Form 'Email' | Cannot enter more than 50 characters in that field Form 'Message Subject' | Cannot enter more than 5 characters in that field Form 'Message Subject' | Cannot enter more than 50 characters in that field Send Email | Error message appear, input filed highlighted red if the field has incorrect requirements and email not sent | :heavy_check_mark: |
 Send Email | Error message appear, input filed highlighted red if the field has been left out and email not sent | :heavy_check_mark: |
 Close Modal | When outside of the modal is clicked, modal would close | :heavy_check_mark: |